voqal/voqal/README.md

 natural language programming.
 Using Voqal, you can navigate, write, run, and debug software in JetBrains IDEs using both oral and written speech.
 You can write code faster by voice coding with Voqal, reduce repetitive strain injuries, and improve your focus and productivity.
 By typing with Voqal, you can quickly translate plain English into accurate code snippets, saving you time and effort.
-Voqal is [fully configurable](https://docs.voqal.dev/prompting/overview) and [privacy-focused](https://docs.voqal.dev/privacy), allowing you to customize your experience and control your data.
+Voqal is [promptable](https://docs.voqal.dev/prompting/overview) and [privacy-focused](https://docs.voqal.dev/privacy), allowing you to customize your experience and control your data.
 Voqal collects no personal data, audio recordings, or source code.